Brochure: The Comprehensive Economic and Trade Agreement is a big deal for Canadian companies

-Eliminates most tariffs: On the day that CETA enters into force, 98 percent of EU tariff lines will be duty-free for Canadian goods, and an additional one percent will be eliminated over a seven-year period.
-Tariff elimination will provide enhanced export opportunities into the EU market for Canadian producers, processors, and manufacturers, as well as for agricultural and agri-food products, fish and seafood, forestry goods, and the full range of industrial goods.
+Eliminates most tariffs: With CETA, 98 percent of EU tariff lines are now duty-free for Canadian goods, and an additional one percent will be eliminated over a seven-year period.
+Tariff elimination provides enhanced export opportunities into the EU market for Canadian producers, processors, and manufacturers, as well as for agricultural and agri-food products, fish and seafood, forestry goods, and the full range of industrial goods.

-Cuts red tape: Wherever possible, customs procedures will be simple, effective, clear and predictable so as to reduce processing times at the border and make the movement of goods cheaper, faster and more efficient.
+Cuts red tape: Wherever possible, customs procedures have been made simple, effective, clear and predictable so as to reduce processing times at the border and make the movement of goods cheaper, faster and more efficient.

-Reduces barriers to trade: CETA will allow Canadian producers to have certain products tested and certified, for EU markets, right here in Canada.
-This will reduce testing and certification costs and delays for manufacturers.
+Reduces barriers to trade: CETA allows Canadian producers to have certain products tested and certified, for EU markets, right here in Canada.
+This reduces testing and certification costs and delays for manufacturers.

 Provides access to public contracts at all levels: CETA expands and secures opportunities for Canadian firms to supply goods and services to all levels of the EU governments including the EU member state governments, regional and local governments and an array of entities operating in the utilities sectors.

 Improves access for trade in services: CETA gives Canadian service providers the best market access the EU has ever granted.

 Improves labour mobility: CETA makes it easier for certain skilled professionals and businesspeople to work temporarily in the EU and it establishes a streamlined process for the recognition of professional qualifications.